JC33340/react-code-test/README.md

 # Question 💡
 - How we would use Dark mode on other potential routes/components in a bigger application.
 How would you alter your solution for this?

+Could use React context in a headless component/route.
+Wrapping children/outlet components which require the information.

 &nbsp;
 # What's Already Been Done 🏁